MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/diagnostics-pages-windows-integrated-authentication.md

 :::image type="content" source="media/diagnostics-pages-windows-integrated-authentication/workstation-web-serv1-web-serv2.png" alt-text="Screenshot shows the layout of workstation, Web-serv1, and Web-serv2.":::

-To ease the data collection for these scenarios and not to rely on external data-gathering tools such as Fiddler or WireShark (since connections between the three computers might use HTTPS and therefore all exchanges between them will be encrypted), two self-contained diagnostic pages are at your disposal in [ASP.NET Self Contained Pages for Troubleshooting Windows Integrated Authentication issues on IIS](https://github.com/aspnet/samples/tree/main/samples/aspnet/Identity/CurrentUserInfoRetrieval).
+To ease the data collection for these scenarios and not to rely on external data-gathering tools such as Fiddler or WireShark (since connections between the three computers might use HTTPS and therefore all exchanges between them will be encrypted), use the two self-contained diagnostic pages in [ASP.NET Self Contained Pages for Troubleshooting Windows Integrated Authentication issues on IIS](https://github.com/aspnet/samples/tree/main/samples/aspnet/Identity/CurrentUserInfoRetrieval).

 ## Troubleshooting pages

 The two pages are coded in [ASP.NET Web Forms](/aspnet/web-forms/).
 They're intended to bundle the code and the markup for the page in one file that can be copied to the root of the web application you're trying to troubleshoot, without any need for compilation or deployment.
 The pages are:

-- *WhoAmI.aspx* - This page allows the dumping of authentication-related information such as:
+- *[WhoAmI.aspx](https://github.com/aspnet/samples/blob/main/samples/aspnet/Identity/CurrentUserInfoRetrieval/WhoAmI.aspx)* - This page allows the dumping of authentication-related information such as:

   - The authentication method used to access the target site.
 If the method is based on the Negotiate provider for Windows Integrated Authentication, the page shows if Kerberos or NTLM is used to authenticate the user.
   - The identity of the account that runs the application pool hosting the site.